hpe-storage/csi-driver/README.md

  * `--feature-gates=ExpandCSIVolumes=true,ExpandInUsePersistentVolumes=true` feature gate flags must be set to true for both the API server and kubelet

 ### Deploying the HPE CSI Driver for Kubernetes
-The following example walks through deployment of the driver with a HPE Nimble Storage backend.
+The following example walks through deployment of the driver with a HPE Nimble Storage CSP backend.
 Replace any Nimble references with your particular CSP nomenclature.

 #### Create a secret with your platform details
 Replace the password string (`YWRtaW4=`) with a base64 encoded version of your password and replace the `backend` with the IP address of the CSP backend and save it as `secret.yaml`: